First, to start our Superfood Evolution "Healthy Diet Series", we'd like to express that we are not promoting one particular diet over another.

 5) MONOUNSATURATED OLIVE OIL - One of the well-known benefits of the Mediterranean diet is that it's low in saturated fats and high in the heart-healthy monounsaturated variety.
 This mostly comes from the ample amounts of extra virgin olive oil used both in cooking and atop meals.

-A Mediterranean diet food list usually involves foods of course known in this very conducive food-growing climate.
+A Mediterranean diet food list usually involves foods cultivated in this very conducive food-growing climate.

 Some of the Mediterranean Diet staples include: